akkana/metapho/README.rst

 ::
     make man

-in the docs/sphinxdoc directory, then install them to anywhere you keep section 1 man pages.
+in the docs directory, which produces files in `build/man` which you can install to anywhere you keep section 1 man pages.